-If Standard & Poor's discontinues publication of the Index and Standard & Poor's or another entity publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the Index (a "successor index"), then, upon the calculation agent's notification of any determination to the trustee and ML&Co., the calculation agent will substitute the successor index as calculated by Standard & Poor's or any other entity for the Index and calculate the closing value as described above under "-Payment at Maturity".
-Upon any selection by the calculation agent of a successor index, ML&Co. shall cause notice to be given to holders of the Notes the calculation agent will compute a substitute value for the Index in accordance with the procedures last used to calculate the Index before any discontinuance.
-If a successor index is selected or the calculation agent calculates a value as a substitute for the Index as described below, the successor index or value will be used as a substitute for the Index for all purposes, including for purposes of determining whether a Market Disruption Event exists.
+If Dow Jones discontinues publication of the Index and Dow Jones or another entity publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the Index (a "successor index"), then, upon the calculation agent's notification of any determination to the trustee and ML&Co., the calculation agent will substitute the successor index as calculated by Dow Jones or any other entity for the Index and calculate the closing value as described above under "- Payment at maturity".
+Upon any selection by the calculation agent of a successor index, ML&Co. shall cause notice to be given to holders of the Notes.

-In the event that Standard & Poor's discontinues publication of the Index and:
+In the event that Dow Jones discontinues publication of the Index and: